lextoumbourou/notes/literature/moocs/Introduction to Recommender Systems - Non-Personalized and Content-Based (Coursera)/Week 3 - Content-Based Filtering Using TFIDF.md

-# Week 3 - Content-Based Filtering Using TFIDF

 ## Introduction to Content-Based Recommenders

 * Basic idea: there are "stable" preferences people that that can be measured by content attributes: